Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Future Challenges

 \section{Future Challenges}

-The case study demonstrated the potential of parachains in providing interoperability between blockchains that opens new avenues for complex business logic to be implemented on the blockchain with the freedom to choose on using any blockchain platform for the development.
-Although the case study used Polkadot in this work, the interoperable solutions require more research to solve a few challenges, and we point out a few here.
+The case study demonstrated the potential of parachains in providing interoperability between blockchains, which opens new avenues for implementing complex business logic on the blockchain with the freedom to choose any blockchain platform for development.
+Designing interoperable blockchain systems involves several important architectural trade-offs that must be considered.
+For example, mechanisms that prioritise strong security guarantees may introduce additional communication overhead, thereby affecting system efficiency.
+Similarly, increasing decentralisation can improve trust and resilience but may reduce performance owing to the coordination required across multiple networks.
+Interoperable systems must also balance openness and transparency with the need to protect sensitive data, particularly in enterprise or supply chain applications, where confidentiality is important \cite{general_ch_2}.